Global Governance • Global Health • Philanthropy

 Welcome!
 I am a Lecturer and incoming Assistant Professor in Global Studies at Bentley University.
-My mixed methods research focuses on global governance, international organizations, health security, and philanthropy.
-My primary research agenda examines how private foundations engage with global health institutions during crises.
+My mixed methods research focuses on global governance, international organizations, global health, and philanthropy.
+My book project examines how private foundations influence policy processes related to global outbreak preparedness and response.
 Other research areas include U.S. foreign policy, humanitarian response, and environmental governance.
 I was recently a Research Fellow with the Pandemics and Borders Project.
-My scholarship and commentary on these topics has appeared or is forthcoming in outlets including International Studies Review, International Studies Perspectives, BMJ Global Health, Global Health Governance, the Washington Post’s Monkey Cage, and CNN International, among others.
+My scholarship and commentary on these topics has appeared in outlets including International Studies Review, International Studies Perspectives, BMJ Global Health, Global Health Governance, the Washington Post’s Monkey Cage, and CNN International, among others.
 Learn more about my research, publications, and public scholarship.